PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 18:39:34
+Last updated: 2024-04-13 18:40:09
-Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves
+Random Quote: He can hear youHe knows if you've been bad or goodLike Santa, but he can send you to hell. - Missy